frieze Magazine & S.E.A. Focus, an STPI Project, present a digital discussion on Bye-Bye Biennial? Large-scale exhibitions in the post-pandemic world.

 A discussion between

-Natasha Ginwala, Co-curator of Gwangju Biennale 2021 and COLOMBOSCOPE 2019
+Natasha Ginwala, Co-artistic Director of the 13th Gwangju Biennale and Artistic Director of COLOMBOSCOPE

 Prof. Dr Apinan Poshyananda, Chief Executive and Artistic Director of Bangkok Art Biennale

 Moderated by Amy Sherlock, Deputy Editor, frieze Magazine